Alerting & On-Call — Observability & Reliability

 Key Points for Rate Limiting & Throttling

-- Protects services from abuse, DDoS, and resource exhaustion by capping request rates
+- Caps request rates to protect services from abuse, DDoS, and resource exhaustion

 Common Mistakes with Rate Limiting & Throttling

-- Per-instance rate limiting instead of global — clients can bypass by hitting different instances
+- Using per-instance rate limiting instead of global.
+Clients can bypass it by hitting different instances

-- Not distinguishing between authenticated and unauthenticated rate limits
+- Not separating authenticated and unauthenticated rate limits

-- Rate limiting by IP only — shared IPs (NAT, corporate proxies) penalize all users behind them
+- Rate limiting by IP only.
+Shared IPs behind NAT or corporate proxies punish every user behind them

 Tools for Rate Limiting & Throttling